 Here is the SlowTwitch article on California Swimrun.

-We sent Andy and Daemon as our team from California Swimrun to ÖTILLÖ this year for the second time.
+We sent Andy and Daemon as our team from California Swimrun to ÖTILLÖ this year for the fourth time.
 Rich Roll and his partner Chris Hauth also competed and detailed their experiences in their podcast.

 Racing in Sweden